aiqc/AIQC/docs/_build/html/_sources/index.rst.txt

    batch.jobs[0].fold.samples['fold_validation']['features'] # sample indeces by split

-* Automatically records experiments in a local sqlite database file.
+* Automatically records experiments in a local SQLite database file.

 * No infrastructure hassle; `aiqc.setup()` creates the database for you.